SessionIntentBench: A Multi-task Inter-session Intention-shift Modeling Benchmark for E-commerce Customer Behavior Understanding: Introduction

 To combat this, we first propose \dataset{} tasks, consisting of four sequential subtasks tailored to systematically evaluate L(V)LMs' capability in understanding customer intention within session browsing records.
 Then, we design an automated framework to streamline the collection of detailed product metadata, customer intention, and intention shift within the session by prompting L(V)LM in a multi-step manner.

 By applying our method to Amazon-M2~\cite{Amazon-M2}, we first filter and collect 10,905 sessions with complete textual and visual data.
 We enrich the original session with intention entries and obtain 1,132,145 possible intention pathways.
 After that, we further conduct human annotations to 8,980 sampled intention trajectories to form an evaluation benchmark.
 Then, we carry out extensive experiments over more than 20 L(V)LMs by applying different evaluation settings and prompting techniques, along with extra fine-tunings.
 Our findings indicate that current L(V)LMs struggle with the proposed tasks.
 Further analyses reveal potential underlying causes behind the observed low model accuracy and introduce intention injection as a possible way of assisting models' understanding of session intent and improving performances.
-We will make our code, data, and models publicly available after acceptance.